The rolling tangent space, a forgotten vision on parallel transport and geodesics: The rolling tangent space

 A rather different way to imagine the movement of the rolling tangent space uses the idea of polishing a surface.
 Imagine we have a surface $M$ in $\RR^3$, say the surface of a piece of wood, that we want to polish.
 For that we take a piece of sandpaper (a plane\slash tangent space), we apply it to the wood and we make movements to polish the wood.
 For these movements there are several different ways: we can move the sandpaper parallel to itself (translations in $\RR^3$), which is the standard way, but we can also rotate the sandpaper around its point of contact, for instance when we want to polish a small disc around this point.
 But as the piece of wood will not be flat (in general), we also have to change the plane of the sandpaper in order to follow the curvature of the piece of wood.
 In general, when polishing, one will make a combination of all three types of moves (parallel translating the sand paper, rotating it, both without changing the plane containing the sand paper, and changing this plane).

-But what should we do when we don't want to leave any trace on the wood, but simply want to \myquote{move} the piece of sandpaper along the wood without polishing?
+But what should we do when we don't want to leave any scratches on surface of the wood, but simply want to \myquote{move} the piece of sandpaper along the wood \stress{without} polishing?
 Obviously we should not make parallel translations, nor rotations.
 When not making that kind of movement, (almost) all points of the sandpaper will move and their trajectories will be orthogonal to the plane containing the piece of sandpaper, as else the movement would have a component of parallel translation or rotation, which would leave a trace of polishing.
 It will be this way to visualise the rolling tangent space that will be the basis of our mathematical formulation of this movement: curves that belong at all times to the (affine) tangent space, but whose velocity vector is orthogonal to these (affine) tangent spaces.

-Besides the fact that the rolling tangent space and the associated trace curve allow us to show that a curve is a geodesic if and only if the trace curve is a straight line, we have a collateral advantage: the notion of parallel transport of tangent vectors along a curve becomes exactly that when seen in their trace form on the rolling tangent space.
-In order to see what is going on, let us start with the special case of an affine subspace $H\subset \RR^\nu$ with $E\subset \RR^\nu$ the underlying vector space (meaning $H=b+E$ for some $b\in \RR^\nu$).\footnote{We put $H$ inside a vector space to simplify the exposition and to avoid having to define the abstract notion of an affine space.} This means that to each couple of points $x,y\in H$ we can associate a vector $v=y-x\in E$, a vector that we interpret as the displacement vector of the point $x$ to the point $y$.
+In order to explain the link with parallel transport, let us start with the observation that parallel transport is basically the foundation of affine geometry!
+Let $H\subset \RR^\nu$ be an affine subspace with $E\subset\RR^\nu$ its underlying vector space.\footnote{We put $H$ inside a vector space to simplify the exposition and to avoid having to define the abstract notion of an affine space.} This means that to each couple of points $x,y\in H$ we can associate a vector $v=y-x\in E$, a vector that we interpret as the displacement vector of the point $x$ to the point $y$.
 We draw it as an arrow in $H$ going from $x$ to $y$.
 When doing so, we will say that $v$ is a vector attached to the (initial) point $x$.
-But this same vector $v$, representing a displacement, can be seen as the arrow going from $a\in H$ to $a+v\in H$.
+But this same vector $v$, representing a displacement, can be seen as the arrow going from $a\in H$ to $a+v\in H$. \WelNietTikZpicture {

-In doing so, we have simply \myquote{translated} the vector $v$ attached to the initial point $x$ towards the (new initial) point $a$; one says that $v$ is parallel transported from $x$ to $a$.
-Now when we add a curve $\gamma:I\to H$ and we take $x=\gamma(s)$ and $a=\gamma(t)$, then one says that $v$ is parallel transported from $x=\gamma(s)$ to $a=\gamma(t)$ along the curve $\gamma$ (although adding \myquote{along $\gamma$} seems to be completely fortuitous).
+} In doing so, we have simply \myquote{translated} the vector $v$ attached to the initial point $x$ towards the (new initial) point $a$; one says that $v$ is parallel transported from $x$ to $a$.
+Now when we add a curve $\gamma:I\to H$ and we take $x=\gamma(\tcour)$ and $a=\gamma(\tfixe)$, then one says that $v$ is parallel transported from $x=\gamma(\tcour)$ to $a=\gamma(\tfixe)$ along the curve $\gamma$ (although adding \myquote{along $\gamma$} seems to be completely fortuitous).